miyaluc/Lab27-Identity-Day2/README.md

 ### ReadMe
 - Your readme should include the following information:
 	- How long did it take you to complete this assignment?
+3-4 hours off and on
 	- What did you struggle with?
 Why?
-How did you solve?
+How did you solve? making my user, once logged in, persist after logging in or registering
 	- What did you learn during this assignment?
+Register and RegisterAsync are very different.
+For HttpPost and HttpGet, the names of the actions have to match
-    - What resources did you utilize for this assignment?
+    - What resources did you utilize for this assignment? the class demo and my peers

 ### To Submit this Assignment